Session on 5 November 2021

 27th Baltic Council

-Alongside the Session of the Baltic Assembly, also the digital 26th Baltic Council, a cooperation platform for parliaments and governments, was convened.
-Members of the Baltic Assembly jointly with representatives of the Baltic Council of Ministers evaluated the implementation of the joint priorities of 2020 and defined objectives of cooperation for 2021.
+Alongside the Session of the Baltic Assembly, the 27th Baltic Council, a cooperation platform for parliaments and governments, was held.
+Members of the Baltic Assembly jointly with representatives of the Baltic Council of Ministers evaluated the implementation of the joint priorities of 2021 and defined new objectives for cooperation for 2022.

-During the Baltic Council, President of the Baltic Assembly Aadu Must said that interaction between the Baltic Assembly and the Baltic Council of Ministers has been excellent.
-Organisations work closely together, coordinate actions and promote common initiatives.
-This mode of cooperation we have to continue and strengthen also in the future.
-Aadu Must thanked to ministers of foreign affairs of Baltic states - Urmas Reinsalu, Linas Linkevičius and Edgars Rinkēvičs - and their team for their openness and commitment.
+During the Baltic Council, President of the Baltic Assembly Andrius Kupčinskas said that the Baltic Assembly and the Baltic Council of Ministers work closely together, coordinate their actions and promote common initiatives.
+He also emphasized that this mode of cooperation must continue and strengthen also in the future.
+Andrius Kupčinskas thanked the ministers of foreign affairs of the Baltic states - Gabrielius Landsbergis, Edgars Rinkēvičs and Eva-Maria Liimets – and called for even closer cooperation in the future.

 Documents adopted during the Session